Albert, King of Sweden: Deposition

 Albert kept the crown of Sweden for another 19 years, but most of western Sweden did not support his reign.
 When he attempted to introduce reduction of the large estates of the Swedish nobility, he lost his support in Stockholm.
 In 1389, facing a loss of landholdings and wealth, the Swedish regency council turned to Haakon's widow Margaret to plead for help in getting rid of Albert.
 Queen Margaret sent troops and in February 1389, they defeated Albert at the Battle of Åsle.
 Albert was captured, deposed and sent to Lindholmen Castle in Scania, where he spent the next six years imprisoned.
 He was released after 16 days of peace negotiations in 1395, during which he agreed to either give up Stockholm within three years, or pay large sums in retribution to Margaret.
-When the three years were up, Albert's (then) only son Eric had died after ruling Gotland in Sweden for a short time as instigated by his father, and Albert chose to give up Stockholm rather than pay the fine.
+When the three years were up, Albert's (then) only son Erik had died after ruling Gotland in Sweden for a short time as instigated by his father, and Albert chose to give up Stockholm rather than pay the fine.
 In 1398 the agreement came into force, granting Margaret possession of Stockholm.

-Albert returned to Mecklenburg, remarried, had another son and reigned as Duke of Mecklenburg-Schwerin until his death, seven months before Margaret's in 1412.
-He had finally formally abdicated his Swedish throne in 1405, but until then still styled himself King of Sweden and his second wife Queen Agnes.
+Albert returned to Mecklenburg, remarried (to Agnes of Brunswick-Lüneburg), had another son and reigned as Duke of Mecklenburg-Schwerin until his death, seven months before Margaret's in 1412.
+He had finally formally abdicated his Swedish throne in 1405, but until then he and his wife styled themselves King and Queen of Sweden.
 His tomb is in the Doberan Minster in Bad Doberan, Germany.